segmentio/segment-docs/src/connections/destinations/catalog/personas-facebook-custom-audiences/index.md

 Please note, emails must be in a plain text format.
 Facebook also provides these guidelines for the emails that you send to them: trim leading, trail whitespace, and convert all characters to lowercase.

 ### Do you support LTV audiences?
 Facebook has a feature called [value-based audiences](https://developers.facebook.com/docs/marketing-api/audiences/guides/value-based-lookalike-audiences/){:target="_blank"} where you can send an additional field like LTV, to tell Facebook how to optimize their advertising based on a customer's value.
-Personas does not currently support this feature.